 Dawa was selected for the National Geographic Everest expedition team of 2012, in which she guided 26 mountaineers (with only 2 female) as the only Sherpa woman in the guide team.
-She has climbed several high mountains which she had never imagined before that she could do.
-However, climbing the K2, her dream mountain, was the biggest challenge for her she always wanted to take.
-Finally in 2014 after a 4-month long campaign to raise $ 80k, she along with her crew flew to Pakistan, although nobody in the team was sure that they would come back alive.
+She has climbed several high mountains which she had never imagined that she could do.
+However, climbing the K2, her dream mountain, was the biggest challenge she always wanted to take.
+Finally in 2014, after a 4-month long campaign to raise US $ 80k, she along with her crew flew to Pakistan, although nobody in the team was sure that they would come back alive.

 -Nepal Matters for America